How to Translate a WordPress Theme with Poedit Software

 Below are some of our premium WordPress themes.
 View all our free and premium WordPress themes →

-If you like MaxWP free WordPress Theme, you will love the premium version.
-MaxWP PRO is feature-rich, easy to use,...
+If you like free version of MintWP WordPress Theme, you will love the premium version.
+MintWP PRO is an improved...

 $25.00

-If you like PureMag free WordPress Theme, you will love the premium version.
-PureMag PRO is an user friendly, HTML5/CSS3...
+If you like PowerWP free WordPress Theme, you will love the premium version.
+PowerWP PRO is an easy to use,...

 $25.00

-If you like BoxWP free WordPress Theme, you will love the premium version.
-BoxWP PRO is an elegant, user-friendly, feature-rich,...
+If you like EasyWP free WordPress Theme, you will love the premium version.
+EasyWP PRO is an user friendly, HTML5/CSS3...

 $25.00